NoellePatterson/INFLECT/README.md

 # INFLection-based Elevations from Channel Topography (INFLECT)

 INFLECT is a software tool used to identify persistent topographic features of river corridors, such as bankfull and flood terraces.
-INFLECT uses cross-sections derived from digital elevation models to identify abrupt changes in cross-section width, which are indicative of topographic features.
+INFLECT uses cross-sections derived from digital elevation models to identify inflections in cross-section width, which are indicative of topographic features.
 Inputs to INFLECT are a DEM, a river thalweg/centerline, and a set of transects spanning the study reach.
 Outputs include a series of diagnostic figures described below, a set of elevations representing major topographic feature locations on the study reach, and a shapefile of topographic feature locations along the input transects.

 ## Software Configuration

-The following steps outline how to run the INFLECT tool and all dependencies required, for both Windows and Mac operating systems.
+The following steps outline how to install the INFLECT tool and all dependencies required, for both Windows and Mac operating systems.

 ### 1. Install Python 3